 Her 20-year global teaching career has included the New Zealand and British national curriculums and the IB and International Primary Curriculum Programmes.
 She has taught science, primary (including six years in Del Monte) and has qualifications in pastoral care.
 She is a Bachelor of Arts, Master of Education specialising in pedagogy and has certification in the International Baccalaureate and Gifted and Talented Education.

-As if all of this these activities were not enough, Mrs Azizian is also a keen opera goer and loves walks around Sydney Harbour.
+Mrs Azizian is also a keen opera goer and loves walks around Sydney Harbour.

 Although fluent in Russian, Armenian and, of course English, and having been a citizen of several countries before Australia, Mrs Azizian seems to have settled at last and views herself as fully Australian.
 And her eight years (so far) at Santa is her longest stay with any employer.